mpalourdio/ng-http-loader/README.md

 ## Requests filtering by URL, HTTP method or HTTP headers

-You can filter the http requests that shouldn't be caught by the interceptor by providing **an array of regex patterns**:
+You can filter the HTTP requests that shouldn't be caught by the interceptor by providing **an array of regex patterns**:
 ```xml
 <ng-http-loader [filteredUrlPatterns]="['\\d', '[a-zA-Z]', 'my-api']"></ng-http-loader>
 ```

-You can filter the http requests by providing **an array of HTTP methods** (case insensitive):
+You can filter the HTTP requests by providing **an array of HTTP methods** (case insensitive):
 ```xml
 <ng-http-loader [filteredMethods]="['gEt', 'POST', 'PuT']"></ng-http-loader>
 ```

-You can also filter the http requests by providing **an array of HTTP headers** (case insensitive):
+You can also filter the HTTP requests by providing **an array of HTTP headers** (case insensitive):
 ```xml
 <ng-http-loader [filteredHeaders]="['hEaDeR', 'AnoTheR-HeAdEr']"></ng-http-loader>
 ```